ghc/ghc/docs/users_guide/debugging.rst

     :shortdesc: Dump desugarer output.
     :type: dynamic

-    Dump desugarer output. `-ddump-ds` dumps the output after the very simple optimiser has run (which discards a lot of clutter and hence is a sensible default.  `-ddump-ds-preopt` shows the output after desugaring but before the very simple optimiser.
+    Dump desugarer output. :ghc-flag:`-ddump-ds` dumps the output after the very simple optimiser has run (which discards a lot of clutter and hence is a sensible default. :ghc-flag:`-ddump-ds-preopt` shows the output after desugaring but before the very simple optimiser.

 .. ghc-flag:: -ddump-simpl-iterations